omnivector-solutions/jobbergate-api/README.md

     pip install -r requirements/requirements.txt
     ```

-1. Create a file under include/ with your correct stack info in it.
-    ```bash
-    cp include/us-west-2/staging.yaml include/us-west-2/<your_name>.yaml
-    # you may also use eu-north-1 instead
-    ```

-    Edit <your_name>.yaml and change "staging" to your name, throughout.

 1. In AWS Systems Manager/Parameter Store, you need to create some parameters.

     ```bash
-    # change your_name to the same name you used to create the yaml file
+    # change your_name to a unique name for your dev environment (perhaps your first name?)
     ./scripts/ssmparameters.py <your_name>
     # if you are using eu-north-1, you will want to add a region flag:
     # ./scripts/ssmparameters.py <your_name> --region eu-north-1
     ```

     If you're not sure what the values should be, copy them from the current
-    values in AWS SSM under `/jobbergate-api/staging/*`.
+    Parameters in AWS SSM under `/jobbergate-api/staging/*`.

 1. Install OpenVPN software, and confirm that you can succesfully connect to the `.ovpn` config.